hadim/bain/README.md

 Set secret parameters:

-- Copy `src/secret.h.template` to `src/secret.h`.
+- Copy `bain/secret.h.template` to `bain/secret.h`.
-- Edit `src/secret.h` to set WiFi and MQTT parameters.
+- Edit `bain/secret.h` to set WiFi and MQTT parameters.

-Set also common parameters in `src/parameters.h`.
+Set also common parameters in `bain/parameters.h`.
 Here you can for example disable or enable deep sleep mode.

 Now you're ready to flash your ESP8266 controller.

-- From you Arduino editor, open [`src/main.ino`](src/main.ino).
+- From you Arduino editor, open [`bain/bain.ino`](bain/bain.ino).
 - Compile it.
 - After connecting the ESP8266 board to your computer, upload the controller.

-By reading on the serial port, you should some log and also the JSON string sent to the MQTT broker:
+By reading on the serial port, you should see some log and also the JSON string sent to the MQTT broker:

 ```json
 {